mjesun/loxberry-music-server-gateway/README.md

   position in the `position` query parameter.
 The amount of items returned can be picked by the implementor.

 - `POST` `/:position`: adds one or more items _before_ the given position.
+In other words, the position passed is the one that the first new item will occupy.
-The items will be passed as part of the body of the HTTP call, in the shape of a JSON array.
+  Items will be passed as part of the body of the HTTP call, in the shape of a JSON array.
 You can know which items were added by checking their `id`.

 - `PUT` `/:position`: replaces one or more items starting from the given position.